mcmonkeyprojects/DiscordAutoThreadBot/README.md

 The bot can also apply username-prefixing if wanted, via `@AutoThreadsBot autoprefix true`.
 This is a feature we use on the Denizen discord to more readily distinguish threads.
 It applies the format `(Username) titlehere`, so for example if `mcmonkey` creates a thread `I need help`, it becomes `(mcmonkey) I need help`.
 This will disable if the thread title already has a prefix.

+Anybody who has the `Manage Threads` permission (or who owns a thread) can use `/archive` while in a thread to archive that thread without locking it.
+This also is available as a `@AutoThreadsBot archive` command.

 ### Want To Add The Public Instance?

 - Just [click here](https://discord.com/api/oauth2/authorize?client_id=927424149268336691&permissions=292057779200&scope=bot%20applications.commands).